wayou/vscode-todo-highlight/README.md

-            "text": "NOTE:", // custom text to be highlighted "color": "#ff0000", // the text color, any css color identifier is valid "backgroundColor": "yellow", // the text background color "overviewRulerColor": 'grey' //the color of the ruler mark on the scroll bar. use rgba() and define transparent colors to play well with other decorations.
+            "text": "NOTE:", // custom text to be highlighted "color": "#ff0000", // the text color, any css color identifier is valid "backgroundColor": "yellow", // the text background color "overviewRulerColor": "grey" //the color of the ruler mark on the scroll bar. use rgba() and define transparent colors to play well with other decorations.
         },
         {
             "text": "HACK:",